cwaldbieser/logopy/docs/intro.rst

 countless snatches of free time I found myself working on this project.

-Ultimately, I think the reason I kept working on it is because of something Seymore Papert, one of the inventers of Logo had written about.
-He seemed to think that people learn things by doing, and by making connections.
+Ultimately, I think the reason I kept working on it is because of something Seymour Papert, one of the inventers of Logo had written.
+He argues that people learn things by doing, and by making connections [#f1]_  .
 For me, programming is a process where I make all sorts of connections about what is going on in a system.
 The errors and mistakes actually make me slow down and think about what is going on.
 Why did the tokens parse this way?
 Why